SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - ABAP SQL statements offer syntax options for dynamic programming.
 - For example, you can specify the data source to read from dynamically.
-- Find more information and code snippets in the ABAP Keyword Documentation or the [ABAP cheat sheet on dynamic programming](06_Dynamic_Programming.md).
+- Find more information and code snippets in the ABAP Keyword Documentation or the [Dynamic Programming](06_Dynamic_Programming.md) cheat sheet.

 ```abap
 DATA(dbtab) = 'ZDEMO_ABAP_FLSCH'.